 “The Church expects that a wedding, being a solemn and sacramental event, should occur in a church—in sacred space…We Catholics take this notion of sacred space very seriously.
 That’s why being inside a church feels different from being somewhere else.
 An atmosphere of peace, reverence and respect is important to us, so that all will feel welcome, and so that a sense of God’s loving presence permeates the place.
 We believe that weddings are sacred moments, which should ordinarily happen in the place where the bride or groom worships, with their families and their faith community.
 A church isn’t just a set or backdrop for a wedding; rather, a wedding is an expression of a faith community’s joys and hopes.”

-A couple who wants to hold their wedding in a place other than a church needs to obtain permission from the local bishop.
+In order to celebrate their sacramental marriage in a place other than a church or oratory, Emily and Jim need to obtain permission to do so.
+Emily should discuss with her pastor the process for seeking such a permission within the diocese.
 Such permission is usually given only for serious reasons.
 Moreover, without such permission a Catholic priest or deacon who wants to remain in good standing cannot officiate at such a wedding.